Intubation Procedure Overview with Practice Questions

 42. What are the benefits of rapid induction?

-It’s easier to perform, relieves side effects associated with awake intubations, minimal change in vital signs, and avoids trauma.
+Rapid induction is easier to perform, minimizes side effects associated with awake intubations, causes minimal changes in vital signs, and reduces trauma.

 43. What are the side effects associated with awake intubations?

-Hypertension, tachycardia, and increased bronchospasm due to airway stimulation
+Side effects can include hypertension, tachycardia, and increased bronchospasm due to airway stimulation.

 44. What are three adverse effects of rapid induction?

-Myocardial depression, hypotension, and increased airway obstruction due to the loss of laryngeal muscle tone
+Myocardial depression, hypotension, and increased airway obstruction due to loss of laryngeal muscle tone.

 45. What should be monitored during rapid induction?

-Heart rate and rhythm, respiratory rate and depth, SpO2, skin color, blood pressure, and level of consciousness
+Monitor the patient’s heart rate and rhythm, respiratory rate and depth, SpO2, skin color, blood pressure, and level of consciousness.

 46. How soon should the patient awaken after rapid induction?